-1. False Positives: Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
-The default hash function (SHA1) is pretty safe but in theory it is possible for two files to have then same hash.
-This happens about once in 2 \\ 80 files, so it is very very unlikely.
-If

-2. File modification during or after rmlint run: It is possible that a file that rmlint recognized as duplicate is modified afterwards, resulting in a different file.
+- 1. False Positives: Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
+The default hash function (blake2b) is very safe but in theory it is possible for two files to have then same hash.
+If you had 10^73 different files, all the same size, then the chance of a false positive is still less than 1 in a billion.
+If you're concerned just use the --paranoid (-pp) option.
+This will compare all the files byte-by-byte and is not much slower than blake2b (it may even be faster), although it is a lot more memory-hungry. - 2.
+File modification during or after rmlint run: It is possible that a file that rmlint recognized as duplicate is modified afterwards, resulting in a different file.
 If you use the rmlint-generated shell script to delete the duplicates, you can run it with the -p option to do a full re-check of the duplicate against the original before it deletes the file.
 When using -c sh:hardlink or -c sh:symlink care should be taken that a modification of one file will now result in a modification of all files.
 This is not the case for -c sh:reflink or -c sh:clone.
 Use -c sh:link to minimise this risk.